 Instructions

-- To make the dough put the flour, yeast and salt into a mixing bowl - make sure to put the salt and yeast on seperate sides of the bowl
+- To make the dough put the flour, yeast and salt into a mixing bowl (or the bowl of your stand mixer).
+Make sure to put the salt and yeast on separate sides of the bowl.
+Pouring them directly onto on another can kill the yeast, they will be fine once mixed together in the flour

-- Add the water and oil and bring it together into a dough, then knead it for 5 minutes in a stand mixer with the dough hook attachment, or for 10 minutes by hand
+- Add the water and oil and bring it together into a dough, you can do this by hand or use your stand mixer with the dough hook.
+Then knead it for 8 minutes in a stand mixer with the dough hook attachment, or for 10 minutes by hand

-- Put the dough into an oiled bowl and cover with cling film.
-Leave it to rise for 1 hour in a warm place
+- Put the dough into a bowl brushed with oil, and cover with cling film.
+Leave it to rise for 1 hour in a warm place, or until doubled in size

-- Roll the dough out onto a floured surface into a rectangle shape approx 40cm long by 30cm wide
+- Roll the dough out onto a floured surface into a rectangle shape approx 14 inches long by 12 inches wide (38 x 32cm)

-- Spread the whole jar of onion chutney out all over the dough
+- Spread the pickle out all over the dough, then sprinkle over the cheese

-- Roll the doll up into a sausage shape, then sliced it into rolls and arrange them in a lined 12" x 9" traybake tin
+- Roll the doll up into a sausage shape, from the shorter side, trim the ends, then use a sharp knife to slice it into 1" thick rolls and arrange them in a lined 12" x 9" traybake tin

-- Leave them to rise again in a warm place for 30 minutes, meanwhile pre-heat your oven to 200C Fan/220C/425F/Gas Mark 7
+- Cover with cling film, then leave them to rise again in a warm place for 30 minutes, meanwhile pre-heat your oven to 200C Fan/220C/425F/Gas Mark 7

 - Enjoy warm from the oven, or leave to cool.
 Serve with salad or soup